What is an ERISA Bond?

 What is the purpose of an ERISA Compliance Surety Bond?

 The Employee Retirement Income Security Act (ERISA) sets rules and standards of conduct for private sector employee benefit plans and those that invest and manage their assets.
-ERISA, which is administered by the U.S. Department of Labor (DOL), was established to address public concern that funds of private pension and other employee benefit plans were being mismanaged and abused.
+ERISA, which is administered by the U.S. Department of Labor (DOL), was enacted to address public concern that funds of private pension and other employee benefit plans were being mismanaged and abused.
 An important requirement of the ERISA law is that people who handle plan funds and property must be covered by a surety bond.
-This surety bond protects employee benefit plans against losses caused by acts of fraud or dishonesty.
-Fraud or dishonesty includes, but is not limited to, larceny, theft, embezzlement, forgery, misappropriation, wrongful abstraction, wrongful conversion, willful misapplication and other untruthful acts.
+This bond protects employee benefit plans against losses caused by acts of fraud or dishonesty.
+Fraud or dishonesty includes, but not limited to, larceny, theft, embezzlement, forgery, misappropriation, wrongful abstraction, wrongful conversion, willful misapplication and other acts.
 Deductibles and other similar features are prohibited for coverage of losses, and it is important to make sure the plan is named as an insured party on the bond.

 Bond amounts are equal to at least 10% of the amount of funds handled in the preceding year by the person being bonded.
 The bond amount cannot be less than $1,000, and the DOL cannot require a plan official to be bonded for more than $500,000, or $1,000,000 for plans that hold employer securities.
-It is recommended that you contact the Department of Labor for the specific ERISA bond amount you will need prior to bonding.
+It is recommended that you contact the Department of Labor for the specific bond amount you will need prior to bonding.

 How do I get an ERISA Compliance Surety Bond?